 This aerial photo shows one of the fields we use for composting.
 The long rows on the left are mixes of grass, leaves and manure.
 Tuthill Farms and Composting, Inc. is a Michigan Department of Environmental Quality Certified Compost Facility.
 Our site receives an average of 30,000 cubic yards of organics annually.

 Yard waste is dropped off at our site by waste haulers, landscapers and homeowners and mixed at a 3:1 ratio of leaves to grass/manure.
 Rows are then turned periodically with a large front loader which further mixes, aerates and reduces particle size.
 Temperatures are monitored and reach up to 165 degrees F. or more, which kills pathogens and weed seeds.
-Brush, logs and stumps are also disposed of here and are ground periodically into woodchips or mulch.

 Unlike municipalities, we take an average of 2 years to produce our finished farm compost.
 Our compost is cured and screened for our use in producing crops and is also available for purchase.
 We find that this longer process greatly diminishes odors associated with compost facilities while producing an excellent compost.